 I have two children.
 I have two very active children who do not quietly entertain themselves for hours on end.
 I've had to buy everyone two rows in front and in back of me drinks as a token of my sincere appreciation for not opening up the door mid-flight and throwing my screaming child out the plane.
 I've had to apologize to the flight attendant for the urine-soaked seat that occurred because turbulence forbade me from taking my daughter to the potty.
 So believe me, no one is more sympathetic to the plight of parents traveling with children than me.
 That said, you probably expect me to go on for paragraphs on end stating numerous (bitchy) rules for travelling with children, including putting muzzles on them and threatening them with the dismemberment of their favorite Care Bear if they don't shut the hell up. but I'm not going to do that.
 Because I get it.
 I know how hard it is to travel with little ones and I am sincerely sympathetic when sitting next to a parent with a screaming child.
 So I am only going to offer one tidbit of advice...

+Do a test run on new meds.
 The first time I travelled with my eldest child, our pediatrician told us it was perfectly okay to give her Benadryl one hour before boarding to make her drowsy.
 He advised us, however, to do a test run before the trip, because apparently, in a small percentage of children, Bendaryl has quite the opposite effect and turns a normal child into a Satanically hyper child.
 I did not heed his advice and gave Vivian Benadryl one hour before our flight.
 And it worked beautifully.
 She slept damn near the whole way from San Francisco to Mexico City.
 So, a couple of years later, on our first family flight after my son was born, I ignored Dr. Cisco's advice yet again.
 And my one-year old son, Jesse screamed bloody murder for four thousand miles, clear across the Pacific, from Hawaii to California.
 It was the longest five hours of my life.
 And, by the way, the time we bought drinks for a dozen fellow passengers.

 THE GIVE AND TAKE OF WINDOW VS. AISLE